-The totals for New South Wales include returns from the Sydney Grammar School, which receives a yearly State subsidy of £1,500, and which, in 1928, had an enrolment of 642, and an average attendance of 566.
+The totals for New South Wales include returns from the Sydney Grammar School, which receives a yearly State subsidy of £1,500, and which, in 1929, had an enrolment of 623, and an average attendance of 589.

-• Private schools include all schools not wholly under State control.
+Private schools include all schools not wholly under State control.
 The term "private," though popularly applied, is, of course, a misnomer.

-The figures for Queensland include the returns from Grammar Schools, of which there are ten-six for boys and four for girls, with an enrolment of 1,446 boys and 870 girls.
+The figures for Queensland include the returns from Grammar Schools. of which there are ten-six for boys and four for girls, with an enrolment of 1,507 boys and 952 girls.
 These schools are governed by boards of trustees, partly nominated by Government, and partly by the subscribers to the funds.
 The trustees make regulations regarding the fees of scholars, the salaries of teachers, and generally for the management of the schools.
-The total Government aid received in 1928 amounted to £18,000.
-In addition, a sum of £16,205 was received for Government scholarships and bursars' fees.
+The Government endowment received in 1929 amounted to £20,754.
+In addition, a sum of £19,396 was received for Government scholarships and bursars' fees.
 The Grammar Schools are inspected annually by officers of the Department of Public Instruction.
+In Central Australia there is a privately conducted school for natives at Hermannsburg with an enrolment in 1929 of 92 scholars.
+Returns regarding this institution have not been included in the preceding table.

-2. Growth of Private Schools.-The enrolment and average attendance at private schools during 1891, 1901, 1911, and in each year of the period 1924 to 1928 are as follows :-
+2. Growth of Private Schools.-The enrolment and average attendance at private schools during 1891, 1901, 1911, and in each year of the period 1925 to 1929 are as follows:-

-PRIVATE SCHOOLS.-ENROLMENT AND ATTENDANCE, 1891 TO 1928.
+PRIVATE SCHOOLS.-ENROLMENT AND ATTENDANCE, 1891 TO 1929.